JasonDuffy/Sport-Challenge-Project/README.md

 Navigate to the "Dokumente/Abgaben" folder and open the "docker-compose.yml" file using a text editor of your choice.
 If you just want everything to run locally, the only thing you need to change is the mail credentials in lines 23 to 26 respectively.

-If you want the app to be visible on the internet (not recommended!), you need to change line 21 to point to your public frontend server address, line 22 to point to the metadata address of your SAML provider, line 18, 19, 36, 37 to secure DB credentials and lines 73, 74, and 75 to point to your public backend server address.
+If you want the app to be visible on the internet (not recommended!), you need to change line 21 to point to your public frontend server address, line 22 to point to the metadata address of your SAML provider, lines 18, 19, 36 and 37 to secure DB credentials and lines 73, 74, and 75 to point to your public backend server address.

-Remember that Keycloak needs to be configured to allow the app to connect using the "scp" Entity-ID and that SSL certificates are also required.
+Remember that Keycloak needs to be configured to allow the app to connect using the "scp" entity-id and that SSL certificates are also required.
 For more information on this matter, refer to chapter 8.1.2 in the documentation.

 Afterwards, just open any terminal application while in the folder mentioned earlier and type "docker compose up".
 After initialization and Keycloak setup, the frontend is available under port 3000, the backend is available under port 8081 and Keycloak is available under port 8080.